boardgameio/boardgame.io/docs/documentation/tutorial.md

 `ctx` — an object managed by boardgame.io that contains game metadata.
 It also includes `playerID`, which identifies the player making the move.
-After the object containing `G` and `ctx`, moves can receive arbitrary arguments that you pass in when making the move.
+After the object containing `G` and `ctx`, moves can receive arbitrary arguments that you pass in when making the move. (see the example functions included in the file)

 In Tic-Tac-Toe, we only have one type of move and we will name it `clickCell`.
 It will take the ID of the cell that was clicked